code-dot-org/code-dot-org/TESTING.md

 To run a specific unit test, you can run
 `bundle exec ruby -Itest ./path/to/your/test.rb --name your_amazing_test_name`

-### UI Tests
+### UI Tests and Eyes Tests
-Our UI tests live in dashboard/test/ui, so all commands need to be run out of there.
-The script `runner.rb` is responsible for actually running tests and accepts many parameters.
-For a full list, run `runner.rb -h`

-Detailed information about dashboard UI tests is available at https://github.com/code-dot-org/code-dot-org/tree/staging/dashboard/test/ui
+We have a set of integration tests, divided into "UI tests" (Selenim+Cucumber) and "Eyes tests" (Selenim+Cucumber+Applitools).
+These tests live in [dashboard/test/ui](dashboard/test/ui) - for information on setting up and running these tests, see [the README in that directory](dashboard/test/ui).

 ###Dealing with test failures (non-Eyes)
 Our tests are pretty reliable, but not entirely reliable.
 If you see a test failure, you should investigate it and not immediately assume it is spurious.